 Public buses connect the airport to the city center.

 There are frequent train connections to and from Bratislava to rest of Slovakia and the major cities in central and eastern Europe.

 The central train station, Bratislava Hlavná Stanica receives most of the international trains while another primary train station, Bratislava-Petržalka receives trains from Vienna.
-Both the stations have easy bus connections into the city center.
+Both stations have easy bus connections to the city center.

 Coach buses connect Bratislava to rest of Slovakia and all the major cities of EU countries.

 Buses arrive at Autobusová Stanica, the Central Coach Terminal located at Mlynské nivy.

 Bratislava can be easily accessed by rental or own car using motorways from Austria, Hungary, Czech Republic, Germany, Croatia, and Poland.

 If you decide to drive, make sure to buy a vignette (highway toll sticker) from a gas station close to the border.